Madison Hemings: Slavery

 Madison Hemings was born into slavery at Monticello, where his mother Sally Hemings was a mixed-race enslaved woman inherited by Martha Wayles Skelton, the wife of Thomas Jefferson.
 Sally and Martha were half-sisters, both fathered by the planter John Wayles.
 (Note: As the historians Philip D. Morgan and Joshua D. Rothman have written, there were numerous interracial relationships in the Wayles-Hemings-Jefferson families, Albemarle County and Virginia, often with multiple generations repeating the pattern.)
 Sally worked in the main house as a domestic servant.
 Jefferson's wife Martha died on September 6, 1782.
 While in Paris, from 1787 to 1789, Sally Hemings cared for Jefferson's daughters.
 She lived her teenage years as a free person in France, where there was no slavery.
 According to Hemings's memoir, his mother told him that his father was Thomas Jefferson, and that their relationship had started in Paris, where he was serving as a diplomat, having been appointed the Minister to France in 1784.
 Pregnant, she agreed to return with Jefferson to the United States based on his promise to free her children when they came of age at 21.
 Sally returned to Monticello and remained a domestic servant in the main house and she also became Jefferson's chambermaid.
-Her living quarters, located in the South Wing, adjacent to Jefferson's bedchamber, were built in 1809.
+Her living quarters, located in the South Wing of Monticello, adjacent to Jefferson's bedchamber, were built in 1809.
 Although there was no window to the outside, it likely gave her and her children a higher-level lifestyle than other enslaved people at Monticello.

 Hemings referred to Sally Hemings as "mother" and Jefferson as "father", who treated one another with respect.
 Hemings described Jefferson as even-tempered and "uniformly kind".
 He compared Jefferson's affectionate treatment of his white grandchildren to that of the Hemings children, who were not treated with affection or partiality.
-Henry Wiencek asserts that while Jefferson felt no emotion when he saw "eternal monotony" in the faces of black-skinned enslaved people, seeing himself in the faces of the Hemings children, who he enslaved, caused him to remain emotionally distant from his off-spring with Sally.
+Henry Wiencek asserts that, while Jefferson felt no emotion when he saw "eternal monotony" in the faces of black-skinned enslaved people, seeing himself in the faces of the Hemings children, whom he enslaved, caused him to remain emotionally distant from his off-spring with Sally.

 Hemings grew up at Monticello with an older brother Beverley, older sister Harriet, and a younger brother Eston.
 Two or more other siblings died young.
 Sally and her four surviving children were listed together in Jefferson's Farm Book at Monticello in 1810.
 The children were fair-skinned and some bore a remarkable resemblance to Jefferson.
 Jefferson's grandchildren were not told that they were related to the Hemings children.

 Nothing about the Sally Hemings-Thomas Jefferson story makes sense unless the whiteness of the Hemings family is emphasized.
 "Negro blood" by itself did not make anyone a slave.
 It was the maternal descent rule of partus sequitur ventrem (the offspring of a slave belongs to the owner of the mother) that enslaved a person — if the maternal slave line was unbroken by legal manumission.